masahiro114/bff-emails/README.md

 Environment variables `TEST_BASE_URL`, `TEST_TEMPLATE_ID`, and `TEST_RECIPIENT` let you point the tests at alternate endpoints or recipients.
 The runner covers successful submission, missing CSRF, idempotency conflict, and invalid attachment type cases.

+### Frontend Demo
+- `docker compose up --build` now also starts a static site container on <http://localhost:8081/contact-form.html> serving the sample page from `examples/contact-form.html`.
+- That origin is whitelisted in the `contact-form` policy; adjust `allowedOrigins` if you host it elsewhere.
+- The demo fetches a CSRF token, accepts the form fields, optionally converts one attachment to Base64, and posts to `/v1/mail/send` with an `Idempotency-Key` header.
+Update the `API_BASE` constant in the file if your API lives on a different host/port.

 ### Email Provider (SendGrid)
 Configure the worker with a SendGrid API key and default sender identity: